Website Analytics

 Here are a few things to consider when deciding your KPIs:

-Brainstorm with your stakeholders to come up with a list.
+Brainstorm with your department's stakeholders to come up with a list.

 Establish Baselines

-Once you know your KPIs, you can establish baselines of current performance around these metrics.
-This can be done by looking at your analytics data over the previous academic year.
+Once you set your KPIs, you can establish baselines of current performance around these metrics.
+This is generally done by looking at your analytics data over the previous academic year since education related analytics can fluctuate greatly over the course of a calendar year.